beanvalidation/beanvalidation.org/proposals/BVAL-274.md

 that are on the element.
 Plus what is returned by the API is `ConstraintDescriptor` which cannot differentiate where it comes from (parameter or method).

+## Implementation notes

+Specify that `ElementDescriptor.hasConstraints()` does not return true for a `MethodDescriptor`
+when:

+- method parameters are constrained
+- cross-parameter constraints are declared on the method
 [jira]: https://hibernate.onjira.com/browse/BVAL-274